Sample Resignation Letter for a Part-Time Job (+ Free Template)

 - Agree upon the goals for the notice period.
 Set goals for the notice period.

 - Write the resignation letter.
 Include the job title, final day of employment, and some details regarding the assistance being provided in the transition.
-Helping with the transition process will ensure that the resigning employee is leaving the current job on “good terms”.
+Helping with the transition process will ensure that the resigning employee leaves the current job on “good terms.”
 Making the manager more willing to be a positive reference for future employment or write a recommendation letter.

 - Submit the letter to the manager and the human resources department.